Peppercorns 101

 Conventional wisdom is that we should regularly replace and refresh our spices but the fact is that I rarely do.
 As a result there are some spices that sit on my shelf for years.
 Years.
 Like that jar of whole cloves that endlessly supplies the occasional bouquet garni, two or three cloves at a time.
 I will never use it up and I'm too much of a Yankee to discard and replace.
 Or nutmeg.
 Why can't we buy a single nutmeg instead of a jar's worth?
 At the rate I use nutmeg I'll never get to the last one, which will be tasteless by then anyway.

-But then there are only four herbs or spices that I regularly replace and that's only because I use them so often that I run out: dried oregano, cinnamon, dried red pepper flakes, and peppercorns.
-There's not a lot of variety when restocking the first three, but as I discovered on my last visit to Kalustyan's, my favorite spice store, buying peppercorns can be an exotic adventure.
+But then there are only four herbs or spices that I regularly replace and that's only because I use them so often that I run out: dried oregano, cumin, dried red pepper flakes, and peppercorns.
+There's not a huge amount of variety when restocking the first three, but as I discovered on my last visit to Kalustyan's, my favorite spice store, buying peppercorns can be an exotic adventure.

 The Perfect Peppermill